Cheap holiday ideas

 there will be fewer tourists and better deals on accommodation.

-When choosing a destination, make sure you look at what local
+When choosing a destination, make sure you look at the local

-events are happening at the same time you want to go.
-These can
+events happening at the same time you want to go.
+These can drive

-drive up the cost of flights as well as everything else while
+up the cost of flights as well as everything else during your

 Save on accommodation